pantheon-systems/documentation/source/content/support.md

    - Error messages received, if applicable.
    - Links to screenshots or screencasts of the behavior, if necessary.

-You can download a transcript of your chat with the <em class="fa fa-arrow-to-bottom"></em> button:
+You can download a transcript of your chat with the <em class="fa fa-arrow-down" style="text-decoration: underline;"></em> button:

 ![Screenshot of a the support chat window with an arrow pointing to the button to download a transcript.](../images/chat-log-download.png)